 - Fundamentalism, in and of itself, can be personally beneficial

 - Prejudice generated by extreme beliefs can permanently damage your brain.

 - Intense prayer and meditation permanently change numerous structures and functions in the brain

 - Prayer can alter your values and the way you perceive reality.

 They base their conclusions on multiple brain scans and studies of people based on their religious practices.
 Some of the studies showed that regular prayer or meditation can bring about actual physical changes to the frontal lobe of the brain.
-Dr. Newberg found that people who prayed regularly for 15 years or more had thicker frontal lobes than people who didn’t.
+Dr. Newberg found how prayer is good for your health.
+At least mentally.
+People who prayed regularly for 15 years or more had thicker frontal lobes than people who didn’t.

 The frontal lobe is responsible for many different requirements: